DragonflyPie/Quiz/README.md

 2. Application uses completely different main technologies - Django REST Framework, React, React Router.
 3. Application uses different authorization system - Simple JWT tokens.
 4. Application contains more then 20 files of code, created by myself.
+5. Despite the simple look of the app, there is a lot happening in the frontend to make it run like it does.

 ## Additionl information